The Dirichlet problem for the constant mean curvature equation in Sol_3: Maximum principle and interior gradient estimate

 \section{Maximum principle and interior gradient estimate}

-We start this section by stating a local lemma (whose proof can be found in \cite{Minh}, Lemma 3.4) and a general maximum principle for sub and super solutions of the mean curvature equation for boundary data with a finite number of discontinuities (whose proof is analogous to the proof of Theorem 2.2 in \cite{HRS}).
+We start this section by stating a general maximum principle for sub and super solutions of the mean curvature equation for boundary data with a finite number of discontinuities (whose proof is analogous to the proof of Theorem 2.2 in \cite{HRS}).